 - the petition for the investigation or reclamation of the evidence being dismissed at first instance.

 - Generally, Kazakh law provides for sanctions against unfair competition acts.
-Enforcement of a patent can expose the patent owner to liability for a competition violation, unfair competition, or a business-related tort only if such actions lead or may lead to the restriction or elimination of competition.
-In practice, such cases have been rare.
+Enforcement of a patent can expose the patent owner to liability for a competition violation, unfair competition or a business-related tort only if such actions lead or may lead to the restriction or elimination of competition.
+In practice, these cases have been rare.

 Alternative dispute resolution